Monte Carlo Simulation for Estimating Pi ¶

 Args:

-item: The number of random points to generate in this task instance.
+batch: The number of random points to generate in this task instance.

 Returns: